Masters 2017: Will Rory McIlroy Win His First Green Jacket?

 “If I didn’t have a green jacket, there’d be a tiny piece that would just be missing…I wouldn’t be fulfilled if I didn’t get it.”

 Winning the Masters 2017 would not be McIlroy’s first major.
 The Northern Irishman has won four majors since his first in 2011.
-But winning the 2017 Masters would allow himt to complete a career Grand Slam, a feat achieved by only five men in history.
+But winning the 2017 Masters would allow him to complete a career Grand Slam, a feat achieved by only five men in history.

-To win a Grand Slam, a golfer must win all four major tournaments: The Masters, The Open Championship, The U.S. Open and The PGA Championship.
+To win a Grand Slam, a golfer must win all four major tournaments: The Masters, The Open Championship, The U.S. Open, and The PGA Championship.
 McIlroy is missing only the Green Jacket of the Masters champion, with two PGA Championships alongside his Open Championship and U.S. Open wins.

-McIlroy and Masters Golf.
+McIlroy and Masters Golf

 McIlroy has come close to donning the Green Jacket in the past, the prize given to all Masters champions.
 In 2015, he recorded his best Masters finish to date by coming in 4th behind Jordan Spieth.
 But McIlroy, who has featured in each Masters tournament since 2009, came closest to winning at Augusta in 2011.

 Beginning his Sunday round of Masters golf four shots in front on 12-under par, McIlroy capitulated to finish tied-15th after a round of 80.
-This was the worst round in history for a player leading the Masters tournament after three rounds, and certainly is something he won’t want to repeat in 2017.
+This was the worst round in history for a player leading the Masters tournament after three rounds and certainly is something he won’t want to repeat in 2017.

 There were echoes of Rory McIlroy’s epic blow-up in the 2011 Masters golf tournament during last year’s final round.
 In 2016, the defending champion Jordan Spieth arrived on the back nine of Sunday’s round five shots clear of the field.
-A quadruple bogey on the 12th hole signalled a collapse that led to a one-over-par 71 and a tie for 2nd place, three shots off the Masters champion, Danny Willett.
+A quadruple bogey on the 12th hole signaled a collapse that led to a one-over-par 71 and a tie for 2nd place, three shots off the Masters champion, Danny Willett.

 On the Saturday of the 2016 tournament, McIlroy had been alongside Spieth in the final pairing.
 A five-over-par 77 third round followed by a two-over-par 71 on Sunday saw McIlroy finish tied for 10th place.
 Whether he can avoid repeating such poor scoring in the latter stages of the Masters 2017 tournament will unfold in the coming days.